mapsync/grayson-advisory2/site/content/post/grayson-sanitation-schedule.md

 ---
-title: Grayson Sanitation Wednesday Pick Up Service
+title: Grayson Sanitation Wednesday Schedule Update
 draft: false
-date: 2025-02-19T17:16:30.191Z
+date: 2025-02-20T01:12:55.144Z
-description: Grayson Sanitation is unable to do pickup service Wednesday, February 19th.
+description: Due to Wednesday's cancellation.
+Pickup schedule the rest of the week will be operating a day behind.
 image: /img/trash-truck.jpg
 ---
-G﻿rayson Sanitation is unable to do pickup service Wednesday, February 19th.
+Due to Wednesday's cancellation.
+Pickup schedule the rest of the week will be operating a day behind.
+W﻿ednesday's  route will be picked up on Thursday.
+Thursday & Friday routes will be picked up on Friday.